ha0ye/notes/weekly-goals_2022-07-05.md

 ## weekly

 ### NIH DMSP working group
-- [ ] checkin with RDAP and NCDS for funding support
+- [x] checkin with RDAP and NCDS for funding support
-- [ ] contact RDAP about google drive hosting and connection to OSF
+- [x] contact RDAP about google drive hosting and connection to OSF
+	- [ ] wait for post RDAP exec board meeting
 - [ ]

 ### Open Grants